 - Achieve net-zero emissions by 2050

-- Spend $40 billion annually on clean energy research
+- Spend $400 billion annually on clean energy research and innovation

-He would spend $8 billion on community college facilities and $50 billion on workforce training.
-Education is one of the best ways to close the racial wealth gap and boost economic growth.
-A McKinsey study showed that, if low-income students had had the same educational achievement as their wealthier peers by 1998, in the next decade they would have added $670 billion to the economy.
+A McKinsey study showed that if low-income students had had the same educational achievement as their wealthier peers by 1998, they might have added up to $670 billion to the economy in the next decade.

 Affordable Housing Plans

 On January 26, 2021, Biden ordered the U.S. Department of Housing and Urban Development (HUD) to restore the agency's adherence to the Fair Housing Act.
 It had been weakened by prior executive actions.